sorani-dev/deep_learning_pytorch-2023/README.md

 2. Tensors With PyTorch - Deep Learning with PyTorch 2
 3. Tensor Operations - Reshape and Slice - Deep Learning with PyTorch 3
 4. Tensor Math Operations - Deep Learning with PyTorch 4
+5. Create a Basic Neural Network Model - Deep Learning with PyTorch 5